 mysql> SOURCE < /home/username/database_backup.sql

-If you have made the same mistake, simply remove the greater than sign from your statement, and it should look like this:
+If you have made the same mistake, simply remove the less than sign from your statement.
+The SQL statement should look like this:

 The problem can also be that you miss typed the path for the .sql file, though I suppose this is unlikely if you know what you are doing, but be sure to double check this as well.

-Alternatively, you can also import databases using mysql in a terminal, in which case you will be using the greater than sign:
+Alternatively, you can also import databases using mysql in a terminal, in which case you will be using the less than sign:

 mysql database_name < database_name.sql